PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 1. ZK platforms typically enforce a global maximum on circuit sizes for zkApps deployed to their platform, which complex games will exceed
 1. ZK circuits are currently still hard to write.
 There are some languages and efforts to simplify this, but they generally still require manual fine-tuning to try and minimize circuit size as much as possible
 1. No support for passive time.
 This may be, depending in the use-case, replaceable by a Verifiable Delay Function, but this is much more complicated and not as powerful

+## Sovereign Rollup disadvantages

+Unfortunately there is no "free lunch", and so usage of Paima comes with some disadvantages as well.

+### Low DeFi support on the L2

+You cannot trustlessly bridge from the L2 back to the L1 (that is to say, you cannot put $5 into the game, make some money, then take $10 out).
+This isn't a requirement to build in-game economies, and this also isn't required for the overwhelming majority of non-DeFi applications and so it's not as problematic as one might think.

+If you do want this functionality, there are two key ways to do it:
+1. Provide a centralized "redemption" service.
+For example, if you build a casino with Paima, players would play the game with chips, and then would turn their chips back into money through a centralized redemption service (that possibly does KYC).
+This is no different than the way the overwhelming majority of casinos work in the real world.
+2. Simply don't bridge the asset to the L2.
+Even if the user funds stay on the L1 (non-custodially), you can project the state into the Paima game, which means you can still build in-game economies.
+In fact, building it this way is significantly safer as it means user funds are not at risk if your game gets hacked!

+### Low compatibility with other L1 dApps by default

+Paima gains a lot of its strength from shifting game state management into the L2, which cannot be read from other L1 dApps.
+We think this is actually a benefit though, as it avoids web3 developers making the single most common mistake in web3 games: overly focusing on compatibility when they do not have a product-market fit yet.

+That is to say, Paima allows you to start by building your entire app / game on the L2 and then, once you know users love the experience, you can migrate parts of your game state to the L1 (which requires you to write it in the L1 language like Solidity) and then projecting its state to the L2.
+This makes bootstrapping your game significantly faster, cheaper, safer, and makes it easier to update.
+Only focus on compatibility once users love your system and truly desire connecting it with other experiences.

+### Trickier cross-game indexing

+Unlike games that are built as one giant recursive SNARK circuit, there is no way to succinctly prove a summary of game state.
+Additionally, unlike optimistic rollups, it's harder to leverage any L1 light client infrastructure to prove game state.
+This is a consequence of being a pessimistic rollup by default.

+This makes it harder to do things like peer-discovery of RPC nodes for a game and build cross-game indexing services like a platform to see all achievements earned across games written with Paima.
+We do, however, have some standards planned to help alleviate this issue.

 # Architecture overview